aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/markdownsaveoptions/_index.md

 ```

 Gets the format strategy when exporting the cell value as string.
-[CellValueFormatStrategy](../../com.aspose.cells/cellvalueformatstrategy).
+See [CellValueFormatStrategy](../../com.aspose.cells/cellvalueformatstrategy).

 **Returns:**
 int